dougeby/IntuneDocs/intune/help-desk-operators.md

 5. Select a user by typing the name or email address.
 Click **Select**.
 The troubleshooting information for the user shows in the Troubleshooting blade.
 The following tables explains the information.

 > [!Note]
-> You can also access the **troubleshooting** by pointing your browser to: [https://aka.ms/intunetroubleshooting](https://aka.ms/intunetroubleshooting).
+> You can also access the **troubleshooting** blade by pointing your browser to: [https://aka.ms/intunetroubleshooting](https://aka.ms/intunetroubleshooting).

 ## Areas of troubleshooting dashboard